 Number of slides: 1 slide only

-File format: PowerPoint or PDF (video, animation, embedded audio are not acceptable)
+File format: PowerPoint (video, animation, embedded audio are not acceptable)

 Slide size: Widescreen 16:9